ojinnings/odin-recipes/README.md

 I know this site is not perfect, but I hope to return and make edits when I increase my knowledge of coding.

 Thanks for reading!

+Update:
+I have learned a little css and have added some styling.
+Still not perfect but it is coming along!